Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/README.md

 Coding style supports infrequent VBA users and developers.

-<details><summary>Standard in-built VBA functions to handle COM port data can suffer from two issues</summary>
+<details><summary>VBA Com Port function issues</summary>
 <p>

+The in-built VBA functions for COM Port data can suffer from the following issues :-

 1. Setting port parameters with the VBA open command may not work in some Windows versions e.g.

    `Open "COM1:9600,N,8,1" For Read Access As #1`       \